Fine Art

 English: Butterfly blenny

-The butterfly blenny, Blennius ocellaris, is a small marine blenniid fish of Northern and Western Europe, as well as the Mediterranean and Black Seas and Morocco.
-It can grow as large as 20 centimetres (7.9 in) in length.
-It is usually found at a depth of 10–400 metres (33–1,300 ft) down, especially in areas with a rocky floor.
+The butterfly blenny (Blennius ocellaris) is a small marine blenniid fish of Northern and Western Europe, as well as the Mediterranean Sea and Black Sea and Morocco.
+It is usually found at a depth of 10–400 metres (33–1,312 ft) down, especially in areas with a rocky floor.

 Description

-The butterfly blenny has 11–12 dorsal spines, 14–16 dorsal soft rays, 2 anal spines and 15–16 anal soft rays.
+The butterfly blenny has a deep body at the front, tapering rather quickly to the caudal peduncle.
+It can grow as large as 20 cm (8 in) in length.
+It has 11 to 12 dorsal spines, 14 to 16 dorsal soft rays, 2 anal spines and 15 to 16 anal soft rays.
 It has tentacles on the nasal opening, above the eye and on the nape near the first dorsal fin ray.
 The lateral line is discontinuous.
-The forward part of the dorsal fin is much higher than the remainder of it.
+The front part of the dorsal fin is much higher than the remainder of the fin, and the anal fin is also long, running half the body length.
+The pelvic fins are set well forward and are divided in two.
+This fish is a mottled brownish-grey, with five to seven dark vertical bars.
+There is a large bluish-black eyespot surrounded by a white ring on the 6th and 7th rays of the dorsal fin.[2][3]

 Reproduction